Health-Care Administration — M.H.A.

 May substitute with HADM 594 Applied Health-Care Management Project for 2-4 units per approval of practicum director.

 Culminating experience.
-The M.H.A. degree student is required to produce a final report at the end of the practicum experience and to present the findings at a formal presentation arranged as part of the grade for the practicum course.
+M.H.A. degree students are required to produce a final report at the end of the practicum experience and to present the findings at a formal presentation arranged as part of the grade for the practicum course.
 They will also complete a final project and portfolio as part of the Integrated Capstone (HADM 690 Health-Care Management Capstone).

 Professional membership.
 During their first quarter, students are required to secure and maintain membership in the American College of Healthcare Executives (ACHE) for the duration of the M.H.A. degree program.

 Colloquia.
-Participation in ten hours of noncredit colloquia designed to acquaint students with various aspects of the health-care industry is required of all students.
+Participation in 10 hours of noncredit colloquia designed to acquaint students with various aspects of the health-care industry is required of all students.

 Normal time to complete the program

-2 years (7 academic quarters) based on full-time enrollment; part time permitted
+Two (2) years (seven academic quarters) based on full-time enrollment; part time permitted

 HADM 501.
 Health Policy and Leadership Seminar.
 1 Unit.